taraponglab/metaampk/README.md

-# MetaAMPK: Accurate Prediction of AMPK Activator Using Meta-Learning Neural Network
+## MetaAMPK: Accurate Prediction of AMPK Activator Using Meta-Learning Neural Network

 This repository stores code to reproduce this work.

 ---

-## 🧾 License

 MIT License
 Copyright (c) 2025 Dr.Tarapong Srisongram